i-like-trains72/optifine-resourcepack-conversion/README.md

 Well...if you're reading this you want the technical version, right?
 To do this, you need to be reasonably tech savvy; but you need these skills: if you know how to find the path to a folder, and don't mind the lack of a graphical interface to use the program.
 1) Close your MC if it's running.
 You don't need to unload or reload the resourcepacks.
 2) Grab MCPPPP from [here](https://github.com/supsm/MCPPPP) and follow the instructions on it.
+**NOTE: Leave MCPP in the mods folder.** Due to some issues with MCPPPP, certain conversions are a little funky and MCPP will still do the bits that MCPPPP can't do.
+If you do not notice a difference right now, that's okay.
+You will see a difference once MCPPPP is more fleshed out
 3) Once you've finished converting the resourcepack(s), load up your game
 4) Load the resourcepack if you unloaded it.